Our Values

 I learned early in life not to be afraid of digging into a piece of machinery to see how it worked.
 As a matter of fact, one of my earliest memories is of sitting on my dad’s lap in front of our dinner table, taking cameras apart and putting them back together again.
 The intricacy and attention to detail fascinated me.
 As I grew up, so did technology and so did my desire to learn even more.
 It led me to start my own company in 1999, and I’ve been digging into network architecture and security ever since.

-Now Dad’s dinner table is the conference table in the offices of Sterling Ideas Inc, where my whole team works.
-What we do is multifaceted: We architect networks, secure data, monitor systems, train users.
+What we do is multi-faceted: We architect networks, secure data, monitor systems, help clients comply with complex regulations, and offer security awareness training for clients’ staffs.
 But why we do this job has remained the same.
 We work for the long-term good of our clients’ businesses.
 Our vision is to see our clients thrive.
-We’re always thinking of those our clients serve — their clients, their customers, their students, their patients.
+We’re always thinking of those our clients serve — their clients, customers, students, patients.
 That’s what gets us up in the morning and keeps us working all day.
-Dad’s lessons live on.

 ~ Charles